Celebrating Earth Month with: Osprey

 Easier than you think.
 Osprey is shifting all their water repellent treatments to align with the bluesign® Restricted Substances List.
 By avoiding the use of chemicals that are forbidden, reducing the use of chemicals that are restricted and staying within the consumer safety limits, and following the recommended testing practices for each, Osprey is making strides in this area.
 But they don’t stop there.
 Osprey is moving to PFC-free chemicals and they utilize strict, audited compliance to ensure they stay on target.

-A way to keep themselves in check, Osprey takes samples of their materials and sends them out to a third party lab for spot checking through chemical analysis.
+As a way to keep themselves in check, Osprey takes samples of their materials and sends them out to a third party lab for spot checking through chemical analysis.
 Now that’s raising the bar on holding yourself accountable.

 Ok, what’s so special about these bluesign®-approved fabrics?